Agoric/agoric-sdk/packages/deployment/upgrade-test/Readme.md

 TMUX_CC=1 make run
 ```

+**Note:** If your terminal does not support control mode, do not use this.
+It will show raw control codes, garbling your terminal.

 ### Troubleshooting
 If you get an error about port 26656 already in use, you have a local chain running on your OS.